 Doctors were not able to save Elijah’s life.

-On June 5, 2018, seven months after Elijah’s passing, his voice was heard.
+In June 2018, seven months after Elijah’s passing, his voice was heard.
 The New York City Board of Health announced they amended the health code to require two epinephrine auto-injectors be stocked at all city-regulated childcare sites.
 The code also requires at least one staff member be trained in identifying signs of anaphylaxis and administering an epinephrine auto-injector.

 I keep stressing that staff at daycare sites must be vigilant to make sure any child with a severe food allergy is protected from accidental exposures and treated with epinephrine in case an accidental exposure occurs.

 Daycare staff need to understand what epinephrine is and be able to identify the signs and symptoms of a child suffering from a food-allergic reaction and anaphylaxis.
-Training is imperative.
+Training is necessary.
 It may help save a child’s life.